 The department works hard to create a positive and engaging learning environment for all students, through imaginative lesson planning and the use of a diverse range of learning activities.
 The students’ classroom experience is enhanced by extra-curricular groups such as our book, film and creative writing clubs.

 Click here to see how British Moral Values are taught in English.

 Key Stage 2

 On arrival into Year 6, pupils are placed into sets based on their reading and writing abilities.
 This means that pupils’ needs are more specifically catered for in smaller class sizes ranging from around 12 to 24 children per group.
-Fortunately, we enjoy excellent liaison with our first schools; therefore, we are ideally placed to understand our children’s strengths and areas for development even before they arrive on the first of their transition visits at the end of Year 5.
+We enjoy excellent liaison with our pyramid schools; therefore, we are ideally placed to understand our children’s strengths and areas for development even before they arrive on the first of their transition visits at the end of Year 5.

 Units of Work Studied by Pupils in Year 6:

 - Formal Language and Recount

 Students' work will be based around non-fiction reading about the tragedy of the Titanic and two fiction books: Harry Potter and the Philosopher’s Stone and Room 13.